 GOAL 8: PROTECT AND IMPROVE THE COUNTY’S AIR QUALITY AND MINIMIZE OR ELIMINATE ODOR AND NOISE FROM NEW LAND USES THAT WOULD REDUCE THE LIVABILITY OF RESIDENTIAL AREAS OR SIGNIFICANTLY DEGRADE IMPORTANT WILDLIIFE HABITAT.

-OBJECTIVE: To protect the livability of established neighborhoods and to protect sensitive wildlife habitats.
+OBJECTIVE A: To protect the livability of established neighborhoods and to protect sensitive wildlife habitats.

 POLICIES: